Welcome to the Artist Toolbox

 Tourism Information Offices

 Prague City Tourism is an official partner of the Fringe and will promote the festival via their various stands and offices across the city and online.
-Their newly opened central information office is at: Rytířská 12, 110 00, Praha 1, very close to Můstek metro station.
+Their central information office is at: Rytířská 12, 110 00, Praha 1, very close to Můstek metro station.
 They also have a stand in the arrivals hall at Prague Airport.

 Unfortunately, many of the other Prague tourist info centres are privately run with their own mainstream agenda, meaning they are unlikely to allow you to promote your show inside their premises.